Owen-Liuyuxuan/Road-sign-Arrow-Recognition/README.md

     ③.
 The project is done in HK, as a result, the "Uturn" is turning to the right, while is turning left in the mainland.
 All datasets just include "Uturn" in HK version.

+image ：

+    pictures with names in the form of '#.jpg' that are saved here can be tested with function written in each util.py.

+checkpointset:

+    Save the checkpoints from Tensorflow.
+There are three possible model inside.
+They are not perfect, but at least respectable.

 # The following only available on Baidu Net Disk.

-checkpointset:

-    Save the checkpoint from Tensorflow
+Train.csv:

+    Training set also created by Wu with Matlab, consists of 5491 images.

+    The set was created by data augmentation from several hundreds of pictures made in PPT or downloaded from the Internet.

 origincheckpointset:

     Backup checkpoints that perform well

-image ：
+image.rar:

-    pictures with names in the form of '#.jpg' that are saved here can be tested with function written in each util.py.
-The image.rar are original pictures that used to build train.csv and test.csvv
+        The image.rar are original pictures that used to build train.csv and test.csv